2014 Nobel Prize in Literature: Laureate

 Patrick Modiano's stories are often characterized by their exploration of universal but difficult questions, at the same time as they are grounded in everyday settings and historical events like in La Place de l'Étoile ("The Place of the Star", 1968).
 His works center around subjects like memory, oblivion, identity, and guilt as in Rue des Boutiques Obscures ("Missing Person", 1978) and Dora Bruder (1997).
 The city of Paris plays a central role in his writing – Accident nocturne ("Paris Nocturne", 2003), and his stories are often based on events that occurred during the German occupation of France during World War II.
 At times, Modiano's stories are based on his own experience or on interviews, newspaper articles, or his own notes.
 Among his other famous literary works include Un cirque passe ("After the Circus", 1992), Quartier Perdu ("A Trace of Malice", 1984), and L'Herbe des nuits ("The Black Notebook", 2012).

+Candidates

+For 2014, The Nobel committee of the Swedish Academy received 210 nominations, 36 of which were nominated for the first time.
+Ladbrokes favourites to win the prize were Kenyan writer Ngũgĩ wa Thiong'o, Japanese novelist Haruki Murakami and Belarussian journalist Svetlana Alexievich (awarded in 2015).